mantidproject/mantidimaging/docs/developer_guide/packaging.rst

 Before you go any further make sure you have :code:`conda-build` installed, this should be as simple as :code:`conda install conda-build`.

-The metadata is in :code:`buildscripts/conda/mantidimaging` and a script to start the build is included in the :code:`buildscripts/conda` directory, all this really does is call :code:`conda-build`.

-The :code:`build.sh` script defaults the output directory to :code:`/tmp/mantidimaging-conda`, this is to get around the issue where encrypted volumes under Linux have longer file paths (or at least that's the error :code:`conda-build` gives you), regardless it fails if the output directory is on an encrypted volume.

-Conda packages are created for both Python 2.7 and Python 3.5.
+The metadata is in :code:`conda/mantidimaging`, this generates a package based on the environment and an installation using :code:`setup.py`.

+Note that you may have issues if the Conda root directory is on an encrypted volume, in this case you may use the :code:`--croot` option to set a root directory that is on a "normal" volume.

 Installing the package
 ----------------------